kubernetes/kubernetes/.github/PULL_REQUEST_TEMPLATE.md

 If no, just write "NONE" in the release-note block below.
 If yes, a release note is required:
 Enter your extended release note in the block below.
 If the PR requires additional action from users switching to the new release, include the string "action required".

--->
+For more information on release notes see: https://git.k8s.io/community/contributors/guide/release-notes.md -->
 ```release-note